 Also, the original recipe called for boneless skinless chicken breasts, but I used chicken thighs and they worked even better I think.
 It’s a lot more flavorful, but use whatever you like best.

 1) Combine the chicken marinade ingredients and marinate your chicken for 30 minutes or so while you prep the other ingredients.

 2) Whisk together all the dressing ingredients in a medium bowl.
 If you want a smooth dressing, pulse in a blender.
 I left mine a bit chunky.

-3) Wash and clean your peas and chop your scallions.
-Blanch you peas in boiling salted water for about 60 seconds until bright green.
-Scoop the peas out of the water and rinse with cold water to stop the cooking.
+3) Wash and clean your beans or peas and chop your scallions.
+Blanch you green veg in boiling salted water for about 60 seconds until bright green.
+Scoop the veggies out of the water and rinse with cold water to stop the cooking.